O-T-O-Z/OldMaid/docs/game.md

 - Each turn, a player must draw a random card from the player on the left.
 - Players without cards in their game leave the game.
 - The player left with the unmatchable card is the "old maid" and is the loser of the game.

+## Simplifications
+- We will focus on 3 players and 3 types of cards.
+- We assume the cards are shuffled after each round.
+- TODO

 ## Example
 An example run is illustrated below.